This blog was first published in early 2021 and updated on December 8, 2021.

 Your Core Financial Statements

 Three core statements make up the foundation of your financial reporting.
-Your income statement, balance sheet and cash flow statement each provide a key piece of your organization’s story.
+Your income statement, balance sheet and cash flow statement provide a key piece of your organization’s story.
 They’ll become the base of the reporting you file for tax purposes and creditors, the documents you provide to regulatory bodies like the U.S. Securities and Exchange Commission (SEC) and the data you draw on for your Annual Report and internal documents, dashboards and reporting.

 The income statement, balance sheet and cash flow statement fit together to reveal a big picture view of your business.
 Here’s a brief description of each: